kissgyorgy/my-stars/README.md

 ## JavaScript

+- [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - The all-in-one AI productivity accelerator.
+On device and privacy first with no annoying setup or configuration.
 - [pbakaus/impeccable](https://github.com/pbakaus/impeccable) - The design language that makes your AI harness better at design.
 - [JuliusBrussee/caveman](https://github.com/JuliusBrussee/caveman) - 🪨 why use many token when few token do trick — Claude Code skill that cuts 65% of tokens by talking like caveman
 - [microsoft/monaco-editor](https://github.com/microsoft/monaco-editor) - A browser based code editor